thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 There are currently not many Istio examples available, the one most widely used is probably [Istio’s own “Bookinfo”](https://developer.ibm.com/solutions/container-orchestration-and-deployment/?cm_mmc=Search_Google-_-Developer_IBM+Developer-_-WW_EP-_-%2Bistio_b&cm_mmca1=000019RS&cm_mmca2=10004796&cm_mmca7=9041823&cm_mmca8=aud-396679157191:kwd-448983149697&cm_mmca9=_k_EAIaIQobChMIq_ynq8yi4gIVrDLTCh1T2g9AEAAYASAAEgIVAfD_BwE_k_&cm_mmca10=322762525080&cm_mmca11=b&gclid=EAIaIQobChMIq_ynq8yi4gIVrDLTCh1T2g9AEAAYASAAEgIVAfD_BwE) sample or the [Red Hat Istio tutorial](https://github.com/redhat-developer-demos/istio-tutorial).

-These other tutorials and examples do focus on the request routing not as a part for a user-facing service directly behind the Istio ingress.
+These tutorials and examples do focus on the request routing not as a part for a user-facing service behind the Istio ingress.

 In this part we create a new instance and version of the web-api microservice.